-NORD gratefully acknowledges Peter Berlit, M.D.
-FAAN, FANA, FAAEM, Professor of Neurology, Chairman, Department of Neurology, Alfried Krupp Hospital, Essen Germany for assistance in the preparation of this report.
+NORD gratefully acknowledges Peter Berlit, MD, FAAN, FANA, FAAEM, Professor of Neurology, Secretary General of the German Neurological Society, Berlin Germany for assistance in the preparation of this report.

 Sneddon syndrome was first described a separate clinical entity in the medical literature by Dr. Sneddon and colleagues in 1965.
 Since that time, significant debate has existed as to whether Sneddon syndrome is a distinct disorder, part of a spectrum of disorders, or a subtype of antiphospholipid syndrome.
 Some researchers believe that Sneddon syndrome should be separated into primary and secondary cases.
 Primary Sneddon syndrome would denote cases where there was no known cause (idiopathic); secondary Sneddon syndrome would denote cases that are believed to occur secondary to another disorder or thrombophilic state.
-Some researchers believe that Sneddon syndrome should be differentiated by whether antiphospholipid antibodies are present (aPL-positive) or absent (aPL-negative).
+Some researchers believe that Sneddon syndrome should be differentiated by whether antiphospholipid antibodies are present (aPL-positive) or absent (aPL-negative), others discuss autoimmune/inflammatory etiopathogenesis versus thrombophilia.

 Generally, livedo reticularis develops before the neurological symptoms by as much as 10 years, although sometimes the onset of skin symptoms may occur at approximately the same time.
 Only rarely, do the skin symptoms occur after the neurological symptoms.
 Painfully cold fingers and toes caused by dilation or constriction of small vessels in response to cold (Raynaud’s phenomenon) may also occur.
 Blues discoloration of the hands and feet due to the lack of blood flow (acrocyanosis) has also been reported.

 Recurrent episodes of mini-strokes (transient ischemic attacks) or strokes (cerebrovascular accidents) are a common finding of Sneddon syndrome.
-The associated neurological symptoms vary depending upon the location of arterial blockages.
+Less frequently, microbleeds and intracerebral hemorrhages also occur in Sneddon syndrome.
+The associated neurological symptoms vary depending upon the location of arterial blockages or bleedings.
 These symptoms may include difficulty concentrating, memory loss, confusion, personality changes, impaired vision, and weakness of one side of the body (hemiparesis).
 Sneddon syndrome may cause progressive reduction of mental and cognitive function, potentially resulting in dementia.
 Aphasia, which is defined as a communication disorder that impairs the ability to process language including impairing the ability to speak or understand others, is also common.
 Less often, seizures, muscle pain and stiffness, and abnormal movements caused by repetitive, jerky muscle contractions (chorea) may also occur.

-Generalized symptoms (e.g., headaches and migraines and/or dizziness or vertigo) may be present for several years before neurological symptoms and/or visible skin discoloration appear.
+Generalized symptoms (e.g., headaches and migraines and/or dizziness or vertigo) may be present for several years before neurological symptoms and/or visible skin discoloration appears.
 High blood pressure (hypertension) is also common.

-Heart murmurs, heart disease resulting from reduced blood flow to heart tissue (ischemic heart disease), or thickening of the valves between the chambers of the heart (valvular stenosis) have also been diagnosed in people with Sneddon syndrome and may be associated with rheumatic heart disease.
+Heart murmurs, heart disease resulting from reduced blood flow to heart tissue (ischemic heart disease), or thickening of the valves between the chambers of the heart (valvular stenosis) have also been diagnosed in people with Sneddon syndrome and may be associated with rheumatic heart disease or endocarditis.
 In rare cases, impairment of the kidneys may occur.

 The exact cause of Sneddon syndrome is unknown.
 Most cases occur randomly for no apparent reason (sporadically).
 Possible immunological, environmental, genetic, and/or other factors are under investigation as potential causes of the disorder.